 The Sales Ops Role Has Never Been More Challenging

-Being a Sales Ops manager is a balancing act between long-term company goals and immediate sales KPIs on the other.
+Being a Sales Operations manager is a balancing act between long-term company goals and immediate sales KPIs on the other.
 Lack of clarity and alignment around multiple departments’ goals and responsibilities adds a layer of complication to your role, causes tension within the organization, and has financial ramifications for your company.

 In our report Sales Ops 2020: Performance and Tech Trends for Sales Operations Managers, we explore additional trends and insights into the challenges facing sales operations managers today and the technology they are using to rise above those challenges.